ry-moriya/durham-qlm.github.io/events/abstracts/2023 Michaelmas/Stuart Adams.md

 ---

 ## Stuart Adams (Durham University)

+## Long-range interactions in the classroom

+## (Caroline: an open-source presented platform to promote real-time interactivity)

 Although we often use computers for presentations, many of us are failing to exploit the incredible range of real-time interactivity that the internet allows.

 To address this, former Durham PhD student, Nikola Sibalic, developed an open-source Python based platform that links the presenter to each person in the audience.
 We called the platform Caroline after Caroline Herschel [1].